Tagirijus/tododav/README.md

-This module is an abstraction layer for _caldav_ and _VTODO_ objects.
+This module is an abstraction layer for the _caldav_ Python module.

 # More info